10 Questions To Ask Your Wealth Manager And The Answers You Want

 Answer You Want to Hear: Me.

-Even if a wealth manager gives you all the answers you want to hear on the first nine questions, chances are they will have a tough time with this last one, which relates to retirement.
+Even if a wealth manager gives you all the answers you want on the first nine questions, chances are they will have a tough time with this last one, which relates to retirement.

 In our estimation, here’s the answer you want to hear: